 Finding: Complies as Proposed.
 The McLoughlin-Canemah Trail Plan includes solutions to create a safer and more connected environment for walking and biking.
+It includes a shared use path on 99E, which and more connected environment for walking and biking.
 It includes a shared use path on 99E, which currently lacks bicycle and pedestrian facilities within the corridor.
 It will better connect residential areas to the regional center by connecting with the McLoughlin Promenade, which allows direct access to downtown via the elevator.